approov/quickstart-android-java-retrofit/SECRET-PROTECTION.md

 public static String fetchSecureString(String key, String newDef) throws ApproovException
 ```

 to lookup a secure string with the given `key`, returning `null` if it is not defined.
 Note that you should never cache this value in your code.
+Approov does the caching for you in a secure way.
 You may define a new value for the `key` by passing a new value in `newDef` rather than `null`.
+An empty string `newDef` is used to delete the secure string.

 Note that this method may make networking calls so should never be called from the main UI thread.
 The call may also fail with an `ApproovException`.
 If this is of type `ApproovNetworkException` then a retry should be performed as the issue is temporary and network related.
 If `ApproovRejectionException` is thrown then the app has not passed Approov attestation and some user feedback should be provided.